patrickjames242/react-extend-components/README.md

       // perform some action
    }}
 />
 ```

 Here we're 'plucking' certain props that were provided to the outermost component for use within our component.
-Whatever props you pass to the `props.pluck` will be hidden from the underlying element.
+Whatever props you pass to the `props.pluck` function will be hidden from the underlying element.
 This will prevent pesky errors from react as well as prevent unexpected behavior if your prop names conflict with html attribute names.

+`props.pluck` must be called on every render, if on every render you'd want to hide the props from the underlying element.

-Additionally, `props.pluck` doesn't restrict you to properties you defined yourself.
+Additionally, `props.pluck` doesn't restrict you to properties you've defined yourself.
 You can pluck any prop the user passes to the outermost component, even refs!

 ### The `children` Prop